jabowery/HumesGuillotine/LaboratoryOfTheCounties/README.md

 `LaboratoryOfTheCountiesUncompressed.csv`.

-The rules for this, the first in a series of Ockham's Guillotine contests, are modeled after [the rules of the Huter Prize for Lossless Compression of Human Knowledge](http://prize.hutter1.net/hrules.htm):
+The rules for this, the first in a series of Hume's Guillotine contests, are modeled after [the rules of the Huter Prize for Lossless Compression of Human Knowledge](http://prize.hutter1.net/hrules.htm):